×

 Safari Private Window

-Clear Cache and Cookies
+10. Clear Browser Cache and Cookies

 Chrome Clear Cache Cookies

 Firefox: In the browser, also open "Settings" under its "Menu".
-Then by going to "Privacy & Security", find "Cookies and Site Data" to select cache as well as cookies for clearing.
+Then, by going to "Privacy & Security", find "Cookies and Site Data" to select cache as well as cookies for clearing.

 Firefox Clear Cache Cookies